 - Two-day Opening Retreat

-- One full-day session per topic, eight topics total
+- One full-day retreat per month each on a different topic, eight topics total

 Experiential activities prior to most day-long sessions